kernkonzept/l4_virtio-net-switch/doc/l4vio_readme.md

 * `-m`, `--mac`

-  Enable the switch to set the MAC address for each client.
-An explicitly set MAC address of a port is always forwarded to a client.
+  Ignored.
+Provided for compatibility with older switch versions.

+* `-M`

+  Do not assign a random MAC address to ports by default.
+It is always possible to set an explicit MAC address by passing the `mac=` to the factory call, regardless of this option.
+If `-M` is passed and no `mac=` address was given, it is the responsibility of the Virtio driver to choose an appropriate address.

 * `-p <num>`, `--ports <num>`